About Us

 Our Staff

-Our teachers have four year degrees and experience working with young children or have been preschool teachers for several years.
+All of our lead teachers have degrees and all of our assistant teachers, either have a degree or are working on their degree.
+All also have significant experience working with young children or have been teachers for several years.
 Teachers attend professional development classes on a continuing basis.

 Tour Our School

-Tours of the school are given Monday through Friday during school hours or may be arranged at other times by calling the preschool office and making an appointment.
+Tours of the school are by appointment Monday through Friday during school hours and may be arranged at other times by calling the preschool office.

 Parent Orientation Night